Salzburg specialties that (not) everyone knows

 Arrival by plane, train and bus

-For example, book your journey by flight, bus or train*.
+Compare and book flights here*.
 Lufthansa, Austrian Airlines and other airlines fly to Salzburg.
 It is also possible to travel to Salzburg by train.
 Also drive Long-distance buses * to Salzburg.

 Rental car: